-The CCER scheme is an important part of China's carbon market.
-In March 2017, the NDRC announced the suspension of all applications related to CCER projects and CCER registration, and it has not yet been resumed.
-To-date, 2,856 CCER projects had been publicised for review and 1,047 had been registered (287 of which had been issued) by the NDRC.
+CCER is an important part of China's carbon market.
+In March 2017, the NDRC announced the suspension of all applications related to CCER projects and CCER registration, which has not been resumed yet.
+As of the resumption of CCER registration, 2,856 CCER projects had been publicized for review and 1,047 had been registered (287 of which had been issued) by the NDRC.

 The Measures for the Administration of Carbon Emissions Trading (for Trial Implementation) published for comment in November 2020 stipulates that emitting companies can use CCERs to offset up to 5% of their emissions.
-The CCERs used for compliance should come from emission reduction projects in areas such as renewable energy, carbon sinks, and methane utilisation.
+The CCERs used for offset should come from emission reduction projects in areas such as renewable energy, carbon sinks, and methane utilisation.

-On October 26, 2021, the MEE issued the Notice on the Clearing and Settlement of the Carbon Emission Allowances in the First Compliance Cycle of the National Carbon Emissions Trading Market, reiterated that enterprises are allowed to use CCERs to offset no more than 5% of their emissions.
-It further established there is no restriction on the varieties and generation time of CCERs except that CCERs used shall not come from emission reduction projects already included under the national carbon market allowance management.
-This means that tens of millions of tons of CCERs previously under the UN's Clean Development Mechanism are allowed to enter the national carbon market, which greatly enhance the market vitality and increase the price of CCERs.
-In 2021, 176.8 million tons of CCERs were traded, marking a significant increase from the previous year.
+On October 26, 2021, the MEE issued the Notice on the Clearing and Settlement of the Carbon Emission Allowances in the First Compliance Cycle of the National Carbon Emissions Trading Market, specifying that enterprises are allowed to use CCERs to offset no more than 5% of their emissions this year.
+There is no restriction on the varieties and generation time of CCERs except that CCERs used shall not come from emission reduction projects included in the national carbon market allowance management.
+This means that tens of millions of tons of CCERs previously in the market are allowed to enter the national carbon market, which greatly enhance the market vitality and increase the price of CCERs.
+In 2021, 176.78 million tons of CCERs were traded, registering a significant increase from last year.
 As of December 31, 2021, 440 million tons of CCERs had been traded in the primary and secondary markets.